Eloy Jiménez Player Props: White Sox vs. Blue Jays

-After batting .222 with a double, two home runs, three walks and four RBI in his past 10 games, Eloy Jimenez and the Chicago White Sox face the Toronto Blue Jays (who will hand the ball to Chris Bassitt) at 7:07 PM ET on Monday.
+After going 0-for-3 in his last game, Eloy Jimenez and the Chicago White Sox face the Toronto Blue Jays (who will start Jose Berrios) at 7:07 PM ET on Tuesday.

-He had a one-hit performance in his last game (1-for-3) against the Rays.
+In his last game he had a hitless showing (0-for-3) against the Blue Jays.

 Eloy Jiménez Game Info & Props vs. the Blue Jays